rynkowsg/personal-blog/content/_index.md

 title: "Home"
 ---

-Personal blog about software, investing and all the topics that got my attention.
+A personal blog about programming, investing and some other topics.